raspberrypilearning/getting-started-with-the-sense-hat/en/step_4.md

 ![Coloured text](images/coloured-text.png)

-+ Add a parameter called `speed` to the `show_message` command and set the speed equal to 0.05
++ Add another parameter called `scroll_speed` to the `show_message` command and set the speed equal to 0.05 to speed up how quickly your message scrolls.

-+ Add a `while` loop to make your scrolling message repeat.
++ Put your scrolling message in a `while` loop to make it repeat.

 [[[generic-python-while-true]]]

-+ Save and run your code and check your message repeats.
+<iframe src="https://trinket.io/embed/python/44e4fe6df5?toggleCode=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Displaying a single character

 The LED matrix can also display a single character, rather than an entire message, using the `show_letter` function which also has some optional **parameters**.

-### Extra parameters

 **scroll_speed** - affects how quickly the text moves on the screen.
 The default value is 0.1.
 The bigger the number, the **slower** the speed